nomike/nomikes_python_challenges/chapters/2/2.2/exercise/index.md

 When you're done, you could compare your code with the [solution](hello.py).
 Does your code look the same?
 Does it produce the same results as the example above?

 For now this simple program could not handle invalid user input.
-Try inputtint text instead of integers when asked for numbers.
+Try inputting text instead of integers when asked for numbers.

 I will show you how to solve this in a later chapter.